 Ovenderful is a healthy baking social enterprise, which means a business with a soul.
-It is not about fancy cakes for big occasions – Ovenderful is about simplicity, sophistication and wellness.
-It is about classic bakes that celebrate small moments of life – family time is all about chatting over endless slices of a double chocolate cake, harsh winters are bearable because of a warm apple pie, quiet time with oneself is just about a cup of tea, a great book and a choco chip cookie and catching up with friends meant sharing a lovely Swiss roll or cheese puff !
+It is about simplicity, sophistication and wellness.
+It is about delicious bakes that celebrate small moments of life – family time is all about chatting over endless slices of a double chocolate cake, harsh winters are bearable because of a warm apple pie, quiet time with oneself is just about a cup of tea, a great book and a choco chip cookie and catching up with friends meant sharing a lovely Swiss roll or cheese puff !

 That is the essence that Ovenderful captures, but with a healthy approach.
 It is about making inclusive, healthy and organic bakes that are free from preservatives, harmful additives and colours.